Nico-0/consultorio/readme.md

 - Download and place `client_secrets.json` at the root of this server.
 - [Create a new test user](https://console.cloud.google.com/auth/audience) with your desired email.
 - Copy the ID of any Drive folder from the URL, and place it in `DRIVE_FOLDER_ID` inside `consultorio/settings.py` or inside `drive_folder_id.txt`.

+## Run the program

+- `python manage.py runserver 0.0.0.0:8000`

+### Autorun

+> So far, this server is designed to run on the same computer as the client.
+> Windows task scheduler:

+- General -> Run logged or not.
+Trigger -> On boot.
+- Start a program `cmd`
+- Add Argument field: `/c python "C:\consultorio\manage.py" runserver 0.0.0.0:8000`
+- Start in field: `C:\consultorio`

+### Pending testing

+- Disable debug mode in `consultorio/settings.py`

 ### (Deprecated) Configure backups with service account (missing shared drive)